Paul Gauguin: Gauguin and colonialism

-In the 21st century, Gaugin's Primitivist representations of Tahiti and its people have been a subject of controversy and renewed scholarly attention.
-His depictions of Polynesian women have been described as "racial fantasy forged from a position of patriarchal, colonialist power" with some critics pointing to Gaugin's sexual relationships with teenage Tahitian girls.
-Focusing on Gauguin's Spirit of the Dead Watching from 1892, art historian Nancy Mowll Mathews suggested that the painting reflected the fear of its subject against the artist as a sexual predator.
+In the 21st century, Gauguin's Primitivist representations of Tahiti and its people have been a subject of controversy and renewed scholarly attention.
+His depictions of Polynesian women have been described as "racial fantasy forged from a position of patriarchal, colonialist power" with some critics pointing to Gauguin's sexual relationships with teenage Tahitian girls.

+In contrast, a 2025 biography Wild Thing: A Life of Paul Gauguin by Sue Prideaux describes Gauguin as believing in gender and culture equity, following local Polynesian customs, having the approval of his Danish wife with respect to his works, and as a defender of the locals against the French colonialist oppression.